 Calling a service

-The following list outlines the typical high-level requirements for using GCP APIs and services:
+The following list outlines the typical high-level requirements for using Google Cloud APIs and services:

-- A GCP project.
-For details on creating GCP projects, see Creating and Managing Projects.
+- A Cloud project.
+For details on creating Cloud projects, see Creating and Managing Projects.

 - To enable the service for the project.
 To learn how to enable APIs and services, see Enabling and Disabling Services.

 - Authentication credentials for the enabled service you are using.
 To learn how to authenticate to a Cloud API, see Getting Started with Authentication.

 The credentials you use to call Google Cloud APIs and services are associated with the project you use to create them.